 Making your decision

-'Many universities, including AUB, invite you to attend accommodation days ahead of the start of term, where you can meet other students and take a look at some of the local rental properties available,' Heidi says.
+'Many universities, including AUB, invite you to attend applicant days ahead of the start of term, where you can meet other students and take a look at some of the local rental properties available,' Heidi says.

 Claire adds that you shouldn't be afraid to contact university staff if you have any questions on halls or private accommodation.
 You can also read more at University of Northampton - Our accommodation.

 Meanwhile, it's never too early to start preparing financially.
 'If you intend to live in halls or in private accommodation while studying, then you will need to save up some money,' says Claire.
-'Most universities will ask you to pay an upfront rent payment or deposit when you apply for accommodation.
+Most universities will ask you to pay an upfront rent payment or deposit when you apply for accommodation.